Open - Limited Services / Capacity

 Technically, the Casa wasn’t always in this building.
 The building was occupied by the EdoMex state government.
 In 1986, the house was returned to the Autonomous University of Mexico State and opened as a cultural center soon after.
 It operates as an extension of a space of extension and diffusion for the academic-cultural manifestations carried out by the university community and the promotion of creators from the state, the country and abroad.

 Today the Center has its work cut out for it, and seems to be doing a great job.
-The capital may never be entirely open to its enormous nearly surrounding neighbor putting up cultural competition.
 It was only that 1855 expansion of the capital, you’ll recall, that stopped EdoMex entirely surrounding Mexico City.
-But the Casa de la Cultura de la UAEM en Tlalpan does an honorable job.
-The center presents film and video, lectures, exhibitions and a regular slate of intellectually stimulating events.
-In fact, Tlalpan itself may share something of the feeling not being quite the center of the city.
+But the Casa de la Cultura de la UAEM en Tlalpan presents film and video, lectures, exhibitions and a regular slate of intellectually stimulating events.
+In fact, Tlalpan itself may share something of the feeling of not being quite the center of the city.
 For all that history, the UAEM Cultural Center is still very much a welcome member in the old center of San Agustín de las Cuevas.